Slavery in ancient Rome: Third Servile War (73–71 BC)

 The Third Servile War has lent itself to countless cultural interpretations; the Soviet-era ballet Spartacus, composed by Aram Khachaturian, has been perennially restaged since 1956 by the Bolshoi (here in 2013) to suit the prevailing ideology.

-The so-called Third Servile War was briefer; the cause, "to break the bonds of their own grievous oppression".
-But its leader, Spartacus, arguably the most famous slave from all antiquity and idealized by Marxist historians and creative artists, has captured the popular imagination over the centuries to such an extent that an understanding of the rebellion beyond his tactical victories is hard to retrieve from the various ideologies it has served.
+The Third Servile War was briefer than the two earlier servile wars; its cause was "to break the bonds of their own grievous oppression".
+But its leader, Spartacus, arguably the most famous slave of antiquity and idealized by Marxist historians and creative artists, has captured the popular imagination over the centuries to the extent that an understanding of the rebellion beyond his tactical victories is hard to retrieve from the various ideologies it has served.

 The rebellion broke out on a relatively trivial scale, only seventy-four gladiators from a training school in Capua.
 The two best-known leaders are the Thracian fighter Spartacus, who in some accounts is said to have served formerly in the Roman auxiliary troops, and the Gaul Crixus.
 They entrenched themselves at Vesuvius and quickly dispatched the forces of three successive praetors as the insurgency grew to 70,000 men "with alarming speed", both slaves and free herdsmen joining up, ultimately reaching a force of 120,000.

 Spartacus's plan seems to have been to head to northern Italy, where the men could disperse and head to their countries of origin, free; but the Gauls were keen on plundering first and spent weeks ravaging southern Italy, giving the Romans a more urgent reason and time to make up for their "tardy and ineffective" initial response.
-Crixus and his Gauls were soon dealt with, but Spartacus got as far as north as Cisalpine Gaul before turning back for a possible assault on Rome, about which he then changed his mind.
+Crixus and his Gauls were soon dealt with, but Spartacus got as far north as Cisalpine Gaul before turning back for a possible assault on Rome, about which he then changed his mind.
 After more rebel military successes without clear objectives, the senate gave Marcus Crassus special command of the consular forces, and the tide of the war turned.

 Spartacus headed south, hoping to cross to Sicily and "resuscitate the embers" of the slave rebellion three decades earlier; instead, the pirates who had accepted payment for transport set sail without him.
 After some weeks of increasingly successful fighting, Crassus obtained a victory in which Spartacus was said to have died, though his body was not identified; 5,000 fugitives fled north and ran into troops led by Pompey, who "annihilated" them; and Crassus concluded his victory by crucifying 6,000 captured rebels along the Appian Way.